AlagurajVeluchamy/KAUST-Bioinformatics-course2019-AltExp/README.md

-Analysis of Alternative Gene Expression in Arabidopsis thaliana.
+Analysis of Alternative splicing in Arabidopsis thaliana.
 Go to commands.txt